What is a Mortgage Funder?

 What does a mortgage funder do?

-Making sure all of the documents are accurate
+Verifying that all documents are accurate

 Clearing any approval conditions

-In most cases, all of the approval underwriting conditions will be cleared prior to your closing.
-Perhaps you’re waiting for your first pay stub at a new job, or you recently paid off some debt that was still showing up as owing on your credit report.
+All underwriting conditions will need to be cleared before closing.
+For example, you may be waiting for your first pay stub at a new job, or you recently paid off some debt that is still showing up as owed on your credit report.
 The mortgage funder will work with the loan underwriter to confirm that the documents you provided are acceptable, and then they can clear your loan for funding.

 Setting up the wire of funds to your escrow